Linguistic-Data-Consortium/webtrans24/docs/iam.md

-# Establishing roles and policies for WebTrans
+# Set up IAM roles

-## Roles

 IAM roles are a bit like users in that they can be granted access to AWS resources through policies.
 Unlike users, though, they don't have the ability to log in/generate permanent access keys; roles are "assumed" by users and services, allowing them to perform actions using the role's permissions.

-### Cognito role

-This role is used by front end code, primarily to permit access to data stored in S3.
-This role and its associated permissions were configured during [Cognito](congito.md) setup.
+We will set up 2 roles that will allow [ECS](ecr_and_ecs.md) to run services on our behalf.

 ### ECS task execution role